DorianDepriester/Elasticipy/docs/source/example_StiffnessTensor.rst

     Hyperspherical function
     Min=8.748742560867354, Max=86.60555127546394

-Here, the shear modulus is a ``HyperSphericalFunction`` object because its value depends on two orthogonal direction (in other words, its arguments must lie on an unit hypersphere S3).
+Here, the shear modulus is a ``HyperSphericalFunction`` object because its value depends on two orthogonal directions (in other words, its arguments must lie on an unit hypersphere S3).

 Let's compute its value with respect to X and Y directions: